PGBSean/Latitude-3580-OpenCore/README.md

 - [x] macOS Big Sur
 - [x] macOS Monterey
 - [x] macOS Ventura
-- [UNSURE] macOS Sonoma
+- [TESTING] macOS Sonoma
-To get macOS Sonoma working, you may need OCLP installed on your machine.
-As of June of 2023, DO NOT INSTALL YET SINCE IT'S THE FIRST BETA!
+> To get macOS Sonoma working, you need OCLP installed on your machine.
+As of June 2023, installing is bascially **YOYOK**, and I can't help you with that!

 ## The config.plist includes:
 - Mapped USB and Camera (Camera is not suitable for people who has darker skin tone)